AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

     </div>

     <div style="font-size:0.7rem; line-height:1.6; margin-bottom:12px; text-align:justify;">
-      Patch-based adversarial attacks were proven to compromise the robustness and reliability of computer vision systems.
-However their conspicuous and easily detectable nature challenge their practicality in real-world setting.
-To address this recent work has proposed using Generative Adversarial Networks (GANs) to generate naturalistic patches that may not attract human attention.
-However such approaches suffer from a limited latent space making it challenging to produce a patch that is efficient stealthy and robust to multiple real-world transformations.
     This paper introduces a novel approach that produces a Dynamic Adversarial Patch (DAP) designed to overcome these limitations.
 DAP maintains a naturalistic appearance while optimizing attack efficiency and robustness to real-world transformations.
 The approach involves redefining the optimization problem and introducing a novel objective function that incorporates a similarity metric to guide the patch's creation.
 Unlike GAN-based techniques the DAP directly modifies pixel values within the patch providing increased flexibility and adaptability to multiple transformations.
 Furthermore most clothing-based physical attacks assume static objects and ignore the possible transformations caused by non-rigid deformation due to changes in a person's pose.
 To address this limitation aCreases Transformation'(CT) block is introduced enhancing the patch's resilience to a variety of real-world distortions.
     </div>

     <div>